min2ha/ukwa-site/content/target/40538/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Great War Through Our Windows, The on Facebook

 Project taking inspiration from the unique stained glass War Memorial Windows in St Mary's Church, Swaffham Prior to create a musical drama that will illuminate the story of the people of the village during WW1.